 Since absorption refrigerators are primarily powered by gas, customers must guarantee enough ventilation.
 When run on 12-volt power, however, these absorption refrigerators are inefficient and would drain the batteries considerably faster than a compressor refrigerator.

 Compressor fridges are similar to the refrigerators you have at home.
 They’re also known as 2-way motorhome fridges since they can run on 12/24-volt or 240-volt electricity.
 This means they can be connected to your car and camping batteries, as well as a powered site or portable generator.

 They also tend to be quite effective even under severe temperatures, in addition to being efficient with electricity.
 As the temperature rises, all fridges will lose their cooling ability; but the compressor fridge mechanism will work admirably in these extremely high conditions.

 Thermoelectric coolers are becoming increasingly popular due to their small size and portability.
-While they make excellent drink or picnic coolers, they are not genuine refrigerators.
+While they make excellent drink or picnic or food coolers, they are not genuine refrigerators.

 The Peltier effect is used in these thermoelectric coolers.
 As a result, when a DC electric current passes through your cooler, heat is transferred from one side to the other, making one side cooler while the other becomes hotter.

 While this may seem appealing, thermoelectric coolers are only designed to provide cooling in response to the ambient temperature.
 As a result, they are unable to perform the same functions as a refrigerator.